Fubukimaru/asMSX/doc/asmsx.md

 - `-z` enable standard Z80 Zilog syntax without having .zilog directive in the code.
 - `-s` silent mode - suppress messages.
 - `-vv` verbose mode - print more troubleshooting messages.
+- `-r` relative path to asm file - Set the root path of the project assembly to where the assembly file is found.

 If you build asMSX from source with `YYDEBUG=1`, there is one more parameter available: